Colorado Elopement Locations and Planning Guide

 Elopement Photo + Video

-Are you ready to start your Colorado elopement adventure?
+Are you ready to start your elopement adventure?

-We’re Lisa + Alex (those goofballs in the photo above).
-We are local Colorado elopement photographers and videographers who are passionate about giving our couples the most incredible wedding day possible.
-We work closely with each of our couples to offer location options, vendor recommendations, and fun ideas to personalize their wedding day.
+We’re Lisa + Alex (those goofballs in the photo).
+We are local Colorado elopement photographers and videographers who are passionate about giving you the most incredible elopement day possible.
+We’ll work closely with you to offer location options, vendor recommendations, and fun ideas to personalize your elopement day.

 Each couple who books with us will receive their own, collaborative Elopement Planning Portal.
 We know that planning your elopement can seem overwhelming, but we’re here to make the planning process easy and fun.